The meaning of frankincense: spirituality and traditions

 Frequently asked questions

 What is the spiritual significance of frankincense?
-In almost all spiritual traditions that use it, frankincense symbolizes the same thing: the elevation of prayer to the divine, the purification of space, and the creation of a link between the earthly world and the sacred.
-Its smoke rising to the sky is universally interpreted as the movement of the soul toward God.
+In nearly all spiritual traditions that use it, frankincense symbolizes the same thing: the elevation of prayer toward the divine, the purification of space, and the creation of a link between the earthly world and the sacred.
+Its smoke rising toward the sky is universally interpreted as the movement of the soul toward God.
 It is this symbolic consistency across cultures as diverse as Judaism, Christianity, Islam, and Buddhism that makes frankincense a truly sacred resin.

 Why is incense burned in places of worship?
-Incense serves several ritual functions simultaneously: it purifies the physical space, signals the transition from the ordinary world to the sacred world, and symbolizes collective prayer rising up to God.
-In Abrahamic traditions, incense smoke is explicitly associated with the prayers of the faithful—as expressed in Psalm 141: "Let my prayer be set before you like incense."
-It also creates an atmosphere conducive to contemplation by activating a sensory memory of the sacred through smell.
+Incense serves several ritual functions simultaneously: it purifies the physical space, it marks the transition from the ordinary world to the sacred, and it symbolizes collective prayer rising up to God.
+In Abrahamic traditions, the smoke of incense is clearly associated with the prayers of the faithful—as expressed in Psalm 141: “Let my prayer rise before you like incense.”
+It also creates an atmosphere conducive to contemplation by activating, through the sense of smell, a sensory memory of the sacred.

-What is the difference between frankincense and ordinary incense?
-Frankincense is a pure natural resin extracted from Boswellia trees, with no additives.
-Ordinary incense sold in sticks or cones is most often a mixture of plant powders, binders, and synthetic fragrances—sometimes with no trace of frankincense.
-Burning pure frankincense means accessing the same resin that has been used for three thousand years in temples and mosques.
-The aromatic profile is incomparable: complex, deep, slightly lemony and resinous, it evolves throughout the burning process.
+What is the difference between frankincense and regular incense?
+Frankincense is a pure, natural resin extracted from Boswellia trees, with no additives.
+Ordinary incense sold in sticks or cones is most often a mixture of plant powders, binders, and synthetic fragrances—sometimes containing no trace of frankincense.
+Burning pure olibanum means experiencing the same resin that has been used for three thousand years in temples and mosques.
+Its aromatic profile is incomparable: complex, deep, slightly lemony, and resinous, it evolves throughout the entire burning process.

-How to use frankincense for meditation or prayer?
-Place a few drops of resin on a burning charcoal or electric burner before beginning your session.
-Allow the room to fill with the scent for 2 to 3 minutes before settling in.
-As smell is the sense most directly connected to the limbic system—the seat of emotions and memory—the scent of frankincense acts as a sensory anchor that signals to the brain that it is entering a state of concentration and contemplation.
+How do you use frankincense for meditation or prayer?
+Place a few drops of resin on a burning charcoal briquette or an electric burner before beginning your session.
+Let the room fill with the scent for 2 to 3 minutes before settling in.
+Since smell is the sense most directly connected to the limbic system—the seat of emotions and memory—the scent of frankincense acts as a sensory anchor that signals to the brain the onset of a state of concentration and contemplation.
 Regular practice in the same space with the same incense reinforces this positive conditioning effect.